Department of Clinical Health Sciences

 SCWK 3331 Social Work Practice I 3 SCH (3-0)

-Social work practice from a generalist perspective with emphasis on the acquisition of values, knowledge, and skills necessary for working with clients at the micro and mezzo system levels of practice.
+Social work practice from a generalist perspective with emphasis on the acquisition of values, knowledge, and skills required for ethical and effective practice with clients in various settings at the micro level of practice.
 Prerequisites: SCWK 2331 and admission to the B.S.W. degree program.

 SCWK 3333 SCWK Research & Eval I (WI) 3 SCH (3-0)